segoJ010/Pokemon-Data-Analytics/README.md

 # Pokemon-Data-Analytics
-A collection of vital data (battle stats) from Pokemon creatures
+A collection of vital data (battle stats) from Pokemon creatures!